qwertie/ungglish/othography.md

   like an American does, the word "fur" only contains two sounds, because U is not a separate sound from R. Essentially, R and L can act as vowels in the American pronunciation style (but are consonants in other words).
-- OO as in tool, which is not considered distinct from OO as in book Alternate spelling: UU (used when the English word contains U and not O, or when the English word contains OU pronounced as in should)
+- OO as in tool, which is not considered distinct from OO as in book.
+  Alternate spelling: UU (used when the English word contains U and not O, or when the English word contains OU pronounced as in should)
 - OE as in toe.
 English speakers pronounce this as a diphthong, but it is